SolarDub/make_fake_vmap/README.md

 # make_fake_vmap

-This repository is currently for demonstration purposes only.
+This repository is currently for demonstration purposes only and the code is still under development.

 This program develops 3-component (toroidal, poloidal, radial) velocity maps of convection-like (supergranulation) and axisymmetric (rotation and meridional circulation) flows manifesting at the solar surface.